mushank/ZKStandard/README.md

 # ZKStandard
-Something that must be in an iOS project with Objective-C
+A Basic Project for iOS App written with Objective-C